Khaleda Zia: Detention during the caretaker government

-Former Bangladesh Bank governor Fakhruddin Ahmed became the chief adviser to the interim caretaker government on 12 January 2007.
-In March, Zia's eldest son, Tarique Rahman, was arrested for corruption.
-Enforcing the suppression of political activity under the state of emergency, from 9 April, the government barred politicians from visiting Zia's residence.
-Her other son, Arafat Rahman (Coco), was arrested for corruption on 16 April.
-On 17 April, The Daily Star reported that Zia had agreed to go into exile with Arafat.
-Her family said the Saudi Arabian government reportedly declined to allow her into the country because "it was reluctant to take in an unwilling guest."
-Based on an appeal, on 22 April, the High Court issued a ruling for the government to explain that she was not confined to her house.
-On 25 April, the government lifted restrictions on both Zia and Sheikh Hasina.
-On 7 May, the Bangladesh High Court ordered the government to explain continuing restrictions on Zia.
+Former Bangladesh Bank governor Fakhruddin Ahmed became the chief adviser of the caretaker government on 12 January 2007.
+Enforcing the suppression of political activity under the state of emergency, the government barred politicians from visiting Zia's residence between 9 and 25 April.
+Both of Zia's sons were arrested for corruption.
+The Daily Star reported that Zia had agreed to go into exile with Arafat.
+However, her family said that the Saudi Arabian government reportedly declined to allow her into the country because "it was reluctant to take in an unwilling guest."

-On 17 July, the Anti-Corruption Commission (ACC) sent notices to both Zia and Hasina, requesting that details of their assets be submitted to the commission within one week.
-Zia was asked to appear in court on 27 September in connection with a case for not submitting service returns for Daily Dinkal Publications Limited for years.
-On 2 September, the government filed charges of corruption against Zia related to the awarding of contracts to Global Agro Trade Company in 2003.
-She was arrested on 3 September.
-She was detained in a makeshift prison on the parliament building premises.
-On the same day, Zia expelled her party Secretary General Abdul Mannan Bhuiyan and Joint Secretary General Whip Ashraf Hossain for breaching party discipline.
+The Anti-Corruption Commission (ACC) also brought several charges of corruption against her.
+She was arrested on 3 September, and was detained in a makeshift prison at the parliament building premises.
+She was finally released on bail on 11 September 2008, ending her yearlong detention under the caretaker government.

-BNP standing committee members chose former Minister of Finance Saifur Rahman and former Minister of Water Resources Hafizuddin Ahmed to lead the party.
+Meanwhile, BNP standing committee members chose former Minister of Finance Saifur Rahman and former Minister of Water Resources Hafizuddin Ahmed to lead the party during Zia's detention.
 The Bangladesh Election Commission subsequently invited Hafizuddin's faction, rather than Zia's, to participate in talks, effectively recognizing the former as the legitimate BNP.
 Zia challenged this in court, but her appeal was rejected on 10 April 2008.

-Zia was released on bail on 11 September 2008 from her yearlong detention.
+Leader of the Opposition (2009–2014)

-In December 2008, the caretaker government organized general elections where Zia's party lost to the Awami League and its Grand Alliance (with 13 smaller parties), which took a two-thirds majority of seats in the parliament.
-Sheikh Hasina became the prime minister, and her party formed a government in early 2009.
-Zia became the opposition leader of the parliament.
+In December 2008, the caretaker government organized general elections in which Zia's party lost to the Awami League and its Grand Alliance, which took a two-thirds majority of seats in the parliament.
+Hasina became the prime minister, and her party formed a government in early 2009, while Zia became the leader of the opposition.